mshakhomirov/datawarehouseAdvanced/Project 4 Cloudformation/Milestones/M2/Shakhomirov_S2_LP4_M2.md

 [Read this AWS Forum](https://forums.aws.amazon.com/thread.jspa?threadID=88319)

+### *Hint for Steps [1.2] and [2]*
+- Read this Manning book [Amazon Web Services in Action, Second Edition](https://www.manning.com/books/amazon-web-services-in-action-second-edition?query=Amazon%20Web%20Services%20in%20Action,%20Second%20Edition).
+Chapter 4 would explain main principles of **Architecting on AWS**.
+Then go to Chapter 4 and 5 which will guide you through programming your infratsrtucture and deployment automation.

 ### *Hint for Step [1.2]*
 Simply following the pattern below add an extra Lambda function for your ingest amanger: